Intellectual Property Regulations - 2024/25

 1. General Introduction

 1.1 As part of their duties and studies staff and students at the University create a wide range of materials that fall into the definition of Intellectual Property and the following regulations are designed to provide clarity over the ownership and rights associated with such materials.
 The regulations identify the appropriate route for notification, protection, and exploitation of intellectual property.
 This is a complicated area and for ease of use after a short section on General Policies these regulations have separate sections for employees and students.
 For ease of reference specific definitions of terms are repeated in the separate sections.
-In cases where an individual is both a member of staff and a student their status as a member of staff will take precedence unless their activities as a member of staff and as a student are unrelated.
+In cases where an individual is both a member of staff and a student their status as a member of staff will take precedence unless their activities as a student are independent from their duties as a member of staff.

 The University is keen to support the exploitation of Intellectual Property for the benefit of society and the economy taking into account any stakeholders involved in its generation including inventors and creators, funders, and the University itself.
 In particular it seeks to encourage student enterprise by making any regulations appropriate, fair and clear.